 Although we can identify the time period with which the site is associated, remains are too sparse to address significant research questions about prehistoric life.
-In addition, no evidence of bone, shell, or ethnobotanical remains were found that might have aided in the development of significant research questions.
+In addition, no evidence of bone, shell, or ethnobotanical remains were found 3610336N (NAD27 datum).

+The site was originally identified through a brick scatter in the dirt road (Figure 77).
+Shovel testing, however, produced a positive at Transect that might have aided in the development of significant research questions.
 All of the remains were encountered in the site's Ap horizon or plow zone.